How to Improve the Water Quality in Your Pond or Lake

 The water hyacinth is an ideal plant to have to remove toxins from your pond or lake.
 They love the ammonia and nitrates that are found in closed water systems.
 This in turn also makes them a wonderful fertilizer for the garden.

 To harvest we use a metal rake, pulling them into shore and then place them in bags.
-We tie these tightly and leave them to rot down.
-Placed in a warm area, this will be ready to spread on the garden once it has decomposed.
+We tie these tightly and leave them to decompose.
 All the chemicals that aren't good for your pond, are perfect for your garden.

 This plant does need to be managed because left to its own devices, it will cover a body of water completely.
 This could kill off any animal life by blocking the sunlight.
 This would also make an ideal place for mosquitoes to breed which you don't want.